openwebwork/wwassignment/README.md

 For more details see the file "INSTALL and CONFIGURE" which also describes how to enable the WeBWorK webservice at the WeBWorK installation.

-Finally there is much expertise and support for using moodle and webwork together on the forum.
+Finally there is much expertise and support for using Moodle and WeBWorK together on the forum.

 http://webwork.maa.org/moodle/mod/forum/index.php?id=3